Disease Guide ·Hyperthyroidism ·2026

 Medication vs. Cure Economics

-Monthly medication costs $240-$420/year indefinitely.
-Radioactive iodine ($1,500-$2,200) is a one-time cure.
-Insurance may cover both, but the I-131 treatment often pays for itself within 2-3 years compared to ongoing meds.
-Check whether your policy covers specialty treatments like radioactive iodine.
+Medication costs $240-$420/year indefinitely.
+Radioactive iodine ($1,500-$2,200) cures in one treatment.
+Insurance may cover both.
+I-131 often pays for itself in 2-3 years vs. ongoing meds.
+Check if policy covers specialty treatments.

 Red flag · Exclusion